-This extract creates to ension.
-Pick a quotation that creates tension and explain HOW the writer

-has used language to
+This extract creates tension.
+Pick a quotation that creates tension and explain HOW the writer has used language to create that effect.

-nas useu language to Create that effect.

-500 word challenge - Write a descriptive piece of writing where tension builds up to a big reveal

-in the last line.
+500 word challenge - Write a descriptive piece of writing where tension builds up to a big reveal in the last line.

-III tile lust lille.